Trevor Larnach Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fifth-best in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks sixth in the league.

-- The Yankees' 2.72 team ERA ranks third across all league pitching staffs.
+- The Yankees have a 3.41 team ERA that ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to allow seven home runs (0.6 per game), the second-fewest in baseball.
+- The Yankees allow the ninth-fewest home runs in baseball (13 total, 0.9 per game).

-- Brito (2-0) gets the starting nod for the Yankees, his third this season.
+- German (0-1) makes the start for the Yankees, his third of the season.

-- His last time out came on Saturday against the Baltimore Orioles, when the righty went five innings, surrendering one earned run while allowing three hits.
+- His most recent time out was in relief on Friday when the right-hander threw 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.